All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked. Examples relating to Disney's EU can be spoiler-tagged if deemed necessary.

 The Alliance to Restore the Republic

-Formed by Bail Organa and Mon Mothma after the Clone Wars, the Rebel Alliance has only one goal in mind: to overthrow the evil Galactic Empire and restore freedom to the galaxy.
+Formed by Bail Organa and Mon Mothma after the Clone Wars, the Rebel Alliance has only one goal in mind: to overthrow the evil Galactic Empire and restore freedom to the galaxy by rebuilding the Galactic Republic.
 Many volunteers, defectors and veterans come to serve the Rebels' valiant cause and, despite the overwhelming odds, eventually triumphing over the Empire at the Battle of Endor.

 - The Alliance: They are an alliance of free systems and anti-Imperial rebel cells unified to defeat the Galactic Empire.

 - The Battlestar: Like Star Destroyers, the Mon Calamari cruisers have a complement of starfighters aboard.
 Unlike the Empire, the Rebels have greater emphasis on their carrier strength, meaning their cruisers have weaker armaments and shields despite being the equivalent of a Star Destroyer (which emphasizes its main guns rather than its starfighter wing).

 - Cool People Rebel Against Authority: Part of the reason why several young people joined the Rebel Alliance was because it was seen as ideal over the oppressive Empire.